segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 66 October 20, 2018

+**Today's Progress**: I worked on getting the site translated to WP, which is proving more finicky than other things I have done.

+**Thoughts**: It doesn't feel like I got anything accomplished today.
+My logo won't show up in my header.
+I'm still working out which elements of WordPress code I need in my theme since I'm not making a public theme this time, just a private one for this particular site.
+Maybe I can copy everything over wholesale and not try to translate it.
+But now I have to get ready for work.

 ### Day 65 October 18, 2018

 **Today's Progress**: I got the logo to sit where I wanted it to, and also set it as the wallpaper.
-I adjusted the font size in the header to be reponsive, and also adjusted the menu to be better responsive.
+I adjusted the font size in the header to be responsive, and also adjusted the menu to be better responsive.
 It isn't live on the site yet, though.

 **Thoughts**: I'm not sure if I like exactly how the background is working.
 I will leave it and "try it on" for a while.